jessfraz/blog/content/post/home-hardware-part-one.md

 description = "Building my own home hardware, with AI help and a lot of review."
 +++

-I recently bought some Olimex Bluetooth proxies for Home Assistant and started wondering whether different components could give me better range.
-This turned into designing boards, displays, enclosures, and emailing manufacturers about their enormous bezels.
+This all started with me buying some Olimex Bluetooth proxies for Home Assistant.
+Then I started looking at the components and wondering if I could get better range.
+Now I'm designing boards, displays, and enclosures, and emailing manufacturers because their bezels are enormous.

-I've been working on this in Codex and have ordered the first two boards: a Bluetooth sensor hub and a little maintenance display.
-I want to go through how I used AI to get here, what it was good at, where it got stuck or got things wrong, and where I had to step in.
+I've ordered the first two boards: a Bluetooth sensor hub and a little maintenance display.
+I've been working on this in Codex, and this post is going to go through what it was good at, where it got stuck or got things wrong, and where I had to step in.

 ## Why build this?